 The gTLD evaluation fee is required from all applicants.
 This fee is in the amount of USD 185,000.
-The evaluation fee is payable in the form of a 5,000 deposit submitted at the time the user requests application registers withslots within TAS, and a payment of the remaining 180,000 submitted with the full application.
+The evaluation fee is payable in the form of a 5,000 deposit submitted at the time the user registers with TAS, and a payment of the remaining 180,000 submitted with the application.
 ICANN will not begin its evaluation of an application unless it has received the full gTLD evaluation fee by [time] UTC [date].
 The gTLD evaluation fee is set to recover costs associated with the new gTLD program.
 The fee is set to ensure that the program is fully funded and revenue neutral and is not subsidized by existing contributions from ICANN funding sources, including generic TLD registries and registrars, ccTLD contributions and RIR contributions.

 The gTLD evaluation fee covers all required reviews in Initial Evaluation and, in most cases, any required reviews in Extended Evaluation.
 If an extended Registry Services review takes place, an additional fee will be incurred for this review (see section 1.5.2).
-There is no additional fee to the applicant for Extended Evaluation for geographical names, technical and operational, or financial reviews.
-The evaluation fee also covers community priority evaluation fees in cases where the applicant achieves a passing score.
+There is no additional fee to the applicant for Extended Evaluation for DNS stability, geographical names, technical and operational, or financial reviews.
+The evaluation fee also covers community priority-(comparative) evaluation fees in cases where the applicant achieves a passing score.

 Refunds -- In certain cases, refunds of a portion of the evaluation fee may be available for applications that are withdrawn before the evaluation process is complete.
-An applicant may request a refund at any time until it has executed a registry agreement with ICANN.
 The amount of the refund will depend on the point in the process at which the withdrawal is made, as follows:

-Refund Available to Applicant Percentage of Evaluation Fee Amount of Refund After posting of applications until posting of Initial 70% USD 130,000 Evaluation results After posting Initial Evaluation results 35% USD 65,000 After the applicant has completed Dispute Resolution, Extended Evaluation, or String Contention Resolution(s) 20% USD 37,000 After the applicant has entered into a registry agreement with ICANN None
+Refund Available to Applicant Percentage of Evaluation Fee Amount of Refund After posting of applications until posting of Initial Evaluation results 70% USD 130,000 After posting Initial Evaluation results 35% USD 65,000 After the applicant has completed Dispute Resolution, Extended Evaluation, or String Contention Resolution(s) 20% USD 37,000